python-cmd2/cmd2/docs/features/argument_processing.rst

 If you would prefer you can set the ``description`` while instantiating the ``argparse.ArgumentParser`` and leave the docstring on your method empty::

-   import argparse
-   from cmd2 import with_argparser
+   from cmd2 import Cmd2ArgumentParser, with_argparser

-   argparser = argparse.ArgumentParser(description='create an html tag')
+   argparser = Cmd2ArgumentParser(description='create an html tag')
    argparser.add_argument('tag', help='tag')
    argparser.add_argument('content', nargs='+', help='content to surround with tag')
    @with_argparser(argparser)